Receiving a security clearance Statement of Reasons is one of the most serious moments in the entire clearance process.

 Understanding this dynamic is critical for anyone responding to an SOR.

-If you have received a security clearance Statement of Reasons, the decisions made during the next few weeks can determine the outcome of your clearance case.
+If you have received a security clearance Statement of Reasons, the decisions you make in the next few weeks will shape your clearance record—and potentially your career.

 National Security Law Firm represents federal employees, defense contractors, military personnel, and intelligence professionals nationwide responding to SOR cases.